 Atlas Copco maintains lists of substances that are either prohibited or restricted due to their potential negative impact on health or the environment.
-Compliance with these lists is part of the 10-point checklist for evaluating business partners.
+Compliance with these lists is part of the Business Partner Criteria for evaluating business partners.

 Distinction is made between Prohibited, Phase-out and Declarable substances:

 Business partners shall check for compliance using the lists (lined below) and take following actions